Cyrus Vakil, Principal, Teacher - ToK

 He tries to find time to play badminton, table tennis and Ultimate Frisbee with his family on weekends, and works on developing his patience and spatial skills by making giant jigsaws with his older son during vacations.
 When kids and emails allow, he follows Indian stock markets and plays bridge online.

-Supriya Atal, Head International Curriculum, Teacher of DP Business Management(BM), Theory of Knowledge(ToK), IGCSE Global Perspectives (GP)
+Supriya Atal, Director of Studies, Teacher of DP Business Management(BM), IGCSE Global Perspectives (GP)

 Priya Aga, Diploma Programme Coordinator, Teacher - Psychology